 Cindy Cavanagh was introduced as Kalamazoo College's head volleyball coach on June 7.
-She begins July 1.
+She began on July 1.

-Cavanagh comes to Kalamazoo from Finlandia University where she was the head volleyball coach and assistant athletic director for student development this past year, leading the Lions to the American Collegiate Athletic Association championship match.
+Cavanagh came to Kalamazoo from Finlandia University where she was the head volleyball coach and assistant athletic director for student development in 2018-19, leading the Lions to the American Collegiate Athletic Association championship match.

-"The positive leadership, campus culture, energy, and passion the faculty, staff, and students have at Kalamazoo College is incredible and truly inspiring," Cavanagh said.
-"At Kalamazoo College I have an opportunity to empower young women to further develop their leadership skills, discipline, tenacity, confidence, respect for others, cohesive unity, and mental fortitude not only in competition, but in life.
+"The positive leadership, campus culture, energy, and passion the faculty, staff, and students have at Kalamazoo College is incredible and truly inspiring," Cavanagh said at the time of her hire.
+"At Kalamazoo College I have an opportunity to empower young women to further develop their leadership skills, discipline, tenacity, confidence, respect for others, cohesive unity, and mental fortitude not only in competition but in life.
 This new opportunity as the head coach will allow me to grow both personally and professionally."

 Immediately before her time at Finlandia, Cavanagh was the program manager of Top Flight Volleyball Club in Illinois, leading her 2017 team to second place at the 2017 AAU Nationals.